 The market value of fixed income investments changes in response to interest rate changes and other factors.
 A Fund's income could decline due to falling market interest rates.
 This is because, in a falling interest rate environment, a fund generally will have to invest the proceeds from sales of fund shares, as well as the proceeds from maturing portfolio securities in lower-yielding securities.
 During periods of falling interest rates, the values of outstanding fixed income securities generally rise.
 Moreover, while securities with longer maturities tend to produce higher yields, the prices of longer maturity securities are also subject to greater market fluctuations as a result of changes in interest rates.
-During periods of falling interest rates, certain debt obligations with high interest rates may be prepaid (or "called") by the issuer prior to maturity.
+During periods of falling interest rates may be prepaid (or "called") by the issuer prior to maturity.